arnavjune2/Credit-Card-Defaulter/README.md

 # credit-card-defaulter
-# problem statement: Problem Statement To build a classification methodology to determine whether
+# problem statement:
-#  a person defaults the credit card payment for the next month.
+  To build a classification methodology to determine whether a person defaults the credit card payment for the next month.

 # data
 The data contains 32561 instances with the following attributes: